Sancho saga far from over as sluggish Man Utd stumble into semi-finals | Goal.com

 So prolific was the Sancho-related news that by the time kick-off rolled around in Cologne it was easy to forget that United still had a European quarter-final to negotiate before they could switch off for a few hours.

-Negotiate it they did, with Bruno Fernandes' penalty in extra-time seeing them past a stubbon FC Copenhagen side, but it was a performance from Ole Gunner Solskjaer's side that showcased exactly why United are refusing to give up on signing Sancho before the October 5 deadline.
+Negotiate it they did, with Bruno Fernandes' penalty in extra-time seeing them past a stubborn FC Copenhagen side, but it was a performance from Ole Gunnar Solskjaer's side that showcased exactly why United are refusing to give up on signing Sancho before the October 5 deadline.

-The pre-match message from Solskjaer was clear as United arrived in Germany: the Norwegian is despearate to win his first trophy as manager of the club, and as such his strong team selection was no surprise.
+The pre-match message from Solskjaer was clear as United arrived in Germany: the Norwegian is desperate to win his first trophy as manager of the club, and, as such, his strong team selection was no surprise.

 Copenhagen enjoyed the better of the opening 45 minutes, with Stale Solbakken's side putting in something close to the "perfect" display which he had requested from his players ahead of kick-off.
 The Danish side chased down every ball and blocked every shot while teenage forward Mohamed Daramy caused problems with his pace and trickery.

-United, still reeling from their relentless end to the Premier League season, struggled for fluency in the 33 (91F) degree heat.
-Greenwood did have an impressive finish ruled out for offside in the final minute of the half, but on the whole it was a display crying out for a player of Sancho's ability to eluminate.
+United, still reeling from their relentless end to the Premier League season, struggled for fluency in the 33 C(91F) degree heat.
+Greenwood did have an impressive finish ruled out for offside in the final minute of the half, but, on the whole, it was a display crying out for a player of Sancho's ability.

 The Red Devils did improve somewhat after the break, with both Greenwood and Fernandes striking the woodwork - the latter of which left David de Gea exasperated among the substitutes - before Martial was denied by one of a record-equalling 13 saves from goalkeeper Karl-Johan Johnsson.